gencay/vscode-chatgpt/README.md

 [![Badge for version for Visual Studio Code extension gencay.vscode-chatgpt](https://vsmarketplacebadges.dev/version/gencay.vscode-chatgpt.png)](https://marketplace.visualstudio.com/items?itemName=gencay.vscode-chatgpt)

-# 🚀🎉 Autologin support (Automated Authentication)
+# 🚀🎉 Zero Configuration (Automated Authentication)

-- Login and let the extension grab the required tokens automatically.
-Once you enable this setting, make sure to provide the path to your `Chrome` executable on your operating system (without quotes)
+- Zero-Config Autologin lets the extension grab the required tokens automatically using `puppeteer`.
-- **2 options for integration**:
+- **2 options to run ChatGPT assistant in your vs-code**:
   1. Enable Autologin setting from vs-code settings page and let the extension log you in and grab required tokens.
 Described in [Autologin Setup](#autologin-setup)
   2. Manually login on a browser and grab required tokens for logging in.
 Described in [Manual Setup](#manual-setup)

 # ChatGPT as your copilot to level up your developer experience

-- 🚀 Automatically logs you in and grabs the required tokens on your behalf.
+- 🤖 Zero-Config.
+Automatically logs you in and grabs the required tokens on your behalf.
-- ➡️ Export all your conversation history at once.
+- ➡️ Export all your conversation history at once in Markdown format.
 - 🔃 Option to clear and restart the conversation with ChatGPT.
 - 🍻 Optimized for dialogue!
 Have a conversation with ChatGPT with follow-ups.
 - 💯 Get help from ChatGPT within vs-code for implementing test cases, explaining it or finding bugs.